-Performance-based pay is expensed as it is earned.
-Part of the performance-based pay for the year is paid in the form of conditional shares to Top Management and Management.
+Effective from 2018, Danske Mortgage Bank Plc has granted rights to conditional shares to the Management and other material risk takers as part of the variable remuneration.
 Incentive payments reflected individual performance and also depended on financial results and other measures of value creation for a given year.
 Rights were granted in the first quarter of the year following the year in which they were earned.
-The fair value of share-based payments at the grant date is expensed over the service period that unconditionally entitles the employee to the payment.
+The fair value of sharebased payments at the grant date is expensed over the service period that unconditionally entitles the employee to the payment.